cockroachdb/docs/v19.2/configure-replication-zones.md

 Use the [`SHOW ZONE CONFIGURATIONS`](#view-all-replication-zones) statement to view details about existing replication zones.

-You can also use the [`SHOW PARTITIONS`](show-partitions.html) statement to view the zone constraints on existing table partitions.
+You can also use the [`SHOW PARTITIONS`](show-partitions.html) statement to view the zone constraints on existing table partitions, or [`SHOW CREATE TABLE`](show-create.html) to view zone configurations for a table.

 ## Basic examples